xcui1997/xcui1997.github.io/README.md

-# Otilia Stretcu's personal webpage
+# Xin Cui's personal webpage

 This is the personal website of Xin Cui, which can be visualized at [https://xcui1997.github.io/]